 What if you could see the average number of engagements it takes someone before they listen to you on Spotify?
 Or how many sales were generated from any specific post over the last month?
 Would you perhaps try and create more posts like that?

-The insight you can get here is hands down the most valuable part of using Facebook and should be reviewed and your strategy updated each week based on what you see here.
+The insight you can get here is hands down the most valuable part of using Facebook and should be reviewed consistently.
+You must keep your strategy updated each week based on what you see here.

 OK… So what’s the first step?